 - Responsive design;

-- PostCSS for processing Tailwind CSS
+- PostCSS to process Tailwind CSS

-- Linter with ESLint (Default NextJS, NextJS Core Web Vitals, and Airbnb configuration)
+- Linter with ESLint (Default NextJS, Next.JS Core Web Vitals, and Airbnb configuration)

 - SEO metadata, JSON-LD, and Open Graph tags with Next SEO

 You can also use this theme with other React frameworks like Gastby.js or any other boilerplate generator like Create React App.
 It’s is 100% compatible with any React-based project.
-But, you need to do some configuration yourself if you don’t want to use our default boilerplate code.
+However, you need to do some configuration yourself if you don’t want to use our default boilerplate code.

 We found out that Next js is reasonable to use for building small applications of several pages, or for medium-sized applications, with a relatively simple architecture, which seems to be possible to think through completely before you start writing it.
 A large project will inevitably face problems and bugs that it is not clear how to fix, and in addition, there is a risk that you will have to constantly rewrite the application so that it works normally because the practices set out in the documentation that you start to use will be changed to some new approach.